Strategic Planning Bootcamp: Miami Ad School

 Why?

-I chose to take the Strategy Bootcamp at Miami Ad School to deepen my understanding of strategic thinking in advertising and to build a stronger foundation in crafting impactful campaigns.
-The bootcamp provided an opportunity to sharpen my skills in connecting creative ideas with client objectives and better grasp how to approach marketing challenges from a strategic perspective. bit.ly/4i4xsB6
+I chose the Strategy Bootcamp at Miami Ad School to deepen my strategic thinking in advertising and build a strong foundation for crafting impactful campaigns.
+Focusing on brand strategy, consumer insights, and cultural analysis, I learned to translate research into actionable campaign direction.
+I also honed my skills in writing clear creative briefs, aligning creative work with client goals.

 What I Learned: